Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 Gradual Damages:

 Slow visible growth of mold isn’t generally a covered peril.
-However, if it’s the result of hidden leaks, that will be a separate case!
+However, if it’s the result of hidden leaks, that increases the chances of coverage.
+Common Denials: Why renters insurance usually doesn’t pay for bed bugs.

 Excluded Perils: